GoneDotNet/HeadsUp/readme.md

 * BUG: MediaElement will turn off audio player sounds
 * SensorAnswerDetector
   * BUG: Its more of a flip left/right
+* Try to use device AI instead of Azure OpenAI

 This project was generated with the Shiny Templates
 > dotnet new install Shiny.Templates